 To trade via Cryptowatch you will need to check the Query Funds box and all boxes under Orders & Trades and Ledger.
-The option “Export Data” under Other is required for the Export Trade History function on the Portfolio page.

 We strongly recommend against permitting deposit and withdrawal actions to the API key.
 These actions cannot be performed on Cryptowatch and expose you to unnecessary risk.